 Unfortunately, it depends on a lot of factors.
 Are you getting a full roof replacement, like we did, or are you only getting a smaller repair?
 How big is your house?
 What’s the weather like?

 All of those answers will impact the answer to ‘how long does it take to replace a roof?’
 However, in general, you can expect a typical roof replacement on a 1,000-2,000 sq. ft. home to take anywhere from 1-3 days.
+Of course if they need to replace other things like the fascia, soffits, and gutters, things may take longer.

 How much does it cost to replace a roof in the US?